-Another important component of their research program is the development of reverse genetics tools for gene discovery in maize.
-Over the past ten years, members of the Brutnell lab have been mobilizing and mapping the maize transposable elements Ac and Ds insertions throughout the maize genome.
-They have also been developing genetic and molecular protocols for using Ac and Ds as insertional mutagens.
+Another important component of our research program is the development of reverse genetics tools for gene discovery in maize.
+Over the past ten years, members of the lab have mobilized and mapped the maize transposable elements Ac and Ds insertions throughout the maize genome.
+We also been developing genetic and molecular protocols for using Ac and Ds as insertional mutagens.
 These elements tend to insert at closely linked sites in the genome to create unstable genetic variation.
-They have shown how these transposons can be used to fine map gene structure and have several targeted mutagenesis programs underway.
+These transposons can be used to fine map gene structure and have several targeted mutagenesis programs underway.
 These transposon resources complement the emerging genome editing technologies, which together will provide the foundation for a sophisticated genetic analysis of the maize genome.

 Finally, a fundamental biological challenge that the Brutnell lab is trying to address is to understand the mechanisms that drive C4 photosynthetic differentiation.
 Using the forward and reverse genetics resources they have developed for S. viridis and Z. mays, they are now generating mutants in the genes necessary for the C4 carbon shuttle and the differentiation of photosynthetic bundle sheath and mesophyll cells.
-Using a combination of informatics and molecular approaches to define the regulatory networks driving their expression.
-These studies are targeted at understanding the function of genes involved in C4 photosynthesis and have applications in breeding/engineering improved photosynthetic traits in C4 grasses and in introducing novel C4 traits into C3 grasses.
+Using a combination of informatics and molecular approaches we are also defining the regulatory networks that drive cell fate specification.

 LEARN MORE ABOUT EACH RESEARCH PROJECT